Skip to main content

 append

 Inserts new rows without modifying existing data.
-Optionally uses a cursor to track position and avoid reprocessing the full source on every run.
+Optionally uses a cursor (read from the target table’s highest value) to avoid reprocessing the full source on every run.

 MODEL (